-- This person can explain what happens after a baby is born, how long the baby might be kept before discharge, and what sorts of things to be on the lookout for, in case the baby experiences symptoms of substance withdrawal. - Ask for a tour of the mother/baby rooms, or the nursery or any other place where your baby may stay after birth.
+- This person can explain what happens after a baby is born, how long the baby will be kept before discharge, and what sorts of things to be on the lookout for, in case the baby experiences symptoms of substance withdrawal. - Also ask for a tour of the nursery or place where your baby may stay after birth.
 It's a good idea to start getting to know the nurses that work there - they will become your teammates pretty soon. - Ask what the visiting hours and policies are, in case your baby does stay at the hospital longer than you do.
 Ask if food, a bed, or transportation is offered for parents who want to stay with their babies.